nykabhishek/SLAM-UrbanNav-Dataset/README.md

-# Simulataneous Localization and Mapping (SLAM) in a crowded urban environment by fusing Lidar, IMU, GPS, Odometry and SPAN-CPT data.
+# Simultaneous Localization and Mapping (SLAM) in a crowded urban environment by fusing Lidar, IMU, GPS, Odometry and SPAN-CPT data.

 ## Kalman Filter details: